In the first Trump/Clinton debate, Trump says ‘African American’ a number of times. In reverse it can sound like he is producing language.

 FS: ¹[The African American community has been let down by our politicians.
 They talk good around election time like right now, and after the election they said, see you later I’ll see you in 4 years. ²[The African A]merican commu, ah, b, me look, the community within the inner cities has been so badly treated, they’ve been abused and used in order to get votes by democratic poli ….

 Can anything be genuine here?
 Saying that someone is fat again and again behind the same FS words is a big stretch, and there do not appear to be any triggers from the speaking.
 ‘Think’ is highly suspect, and anything else in its place would be contentious.
-The something something in the two examples are likely worthless (Sure, one may view his subconscious as saying it’s a crime being fat, but I believe the likelihood of it being genuine language is low).
 That said, something a little peculiar occurred after the first two reversals listed above.
 Straight after, he seems to say ‘pasta’.
 In the first one ‘need a pasta’, in the second just ‘pasta’ (well, actually ‘pasta with vayue’, but the last word is too much like gibberish).
 The final vowel in this reversal is a little different, but I am taking it as a possibility, particularly because of the following reason: ‘pasta’ was formed by completely different words from the FS.
 If indeed, there was anything in ‘fat’ and ‘pasta’, the section with ‘crime’ may be unrelated and coincidental.

 The final example, although not perfect, is sounder overall.
 It is the only place where ‘nigger fight’ can be heard easily (although the second has a tremolo effect).
 It occurs two times in the same section of speech, seconds apart.
 Final /t/ is closest to being perceivable in this reversal, as well; unlike the ones above.
 Also, ‘nigger’ and ‘African Americans’ is directly associated.
-Once again, language-sounding words before ‘crime’ behind ‘American” in the FS, should not be trusted.
-But, including it, an easy interpretation can be given – problems/crimes are the fault of African Americans, and this points a finger at them for the problems they experience.
+Once again, language-like words before ‘crime’ behind ‘American” in the FS, should not be trusted.
+But, including it, an easy interpretation can be given – these problems/crimes are the fault of African Americans, and this points a finger at them for the problems they experience.
 However, it is fairly easy applying meanings to what we hear, and we need to be careful about using it as a justification for genuineness of language.
 Some weight can be given to it in evidence, but the question is how much?